Philopappos Monument: Excavations and history

+Prior to modern excavations, the most notable description of the monument was a drawing of the monument originating from the 13 century AD by Cyriacus from Ancona (1391-1452).
+Cyriacus, a travelling merchant, provided illustrations along with written letters to correspond with the verbal descriptions of what he saw in his travels.
+These primary anecdotes serve as evidence of how the structures appeared in the past, before they were either removed or deteriorated further.

 In 1898, excavations were carried out at the monument and in 1899 conservation work was undertaken.
 In 1940, archaeologists H. A. Thompson and J. Travlos conducted small additional excavations.
-Recent investigations have certified that architectural parts of Philopappos’ Monument were used for construction of the Minaret in the Parthenon.
+Recent investigations have certified that architectural parts of Philopappos' Monument were used for construction of the minaret in the Parthenon under the Ottomans.

 Only two-thirds of the façade remains.
 The tomb chamber behind the façade is completely destroyed except for the base.
 The Philopappos Monument was apparently still intact in 1436, when the traveller Ciriaco de' Pizzicolli visited the monument and wrote in his memoirs that the monument was still intact.
 The destruction of the monument must have occurred after this time.